Get rid of your pests immediately.

 Species of bed bugs

 There are different types of bed bugs all over the world.
-Some only live in temperate regions such as the Netherlands and Western Europe.
+Some only live in temperate regions such as the Western Europe or the USA.
 Others thrive best in warm and humid habitats.
 However, some of these creatures travel across an entire continent on clothing or bedding with their hosts and therefore survive.

 Cimex hemipterus occurs in tropical areas.
 This type of bed bug sucks up the blood of humans, but also of bats and birds.
 This species is about 8 mm large and reddish brown in colour.